robby-cornelissen/pt-p710bt-label-maker/README.rst

                             BlueTooth device (MAC) address to connect to; must already be paired -U, --usb             Use USB instead of bluetooth -T {24,18,12,9,6,4}, --tape-mm {24,18,12,9,6,4}
                             Width of tape in mm.
 Use 4 for 3.5mm tape.
-      -s, --save-only       Save generates image to current directory and exit --filename FILENAME   Filename to save image to; default: 20220810T105104.png -P, --preview         Preview image after generating and ask if it should be printed --maxlen-px MAXLEN_PX
+Default: 24 -s, --save-only       Save generates image to current directory and exit --filename FILENAME   Filename to save image to; default: 20220810T164802.png -P, --preview         Preview image after generating and ask if it should be printed --maxlen-px MAXLEN_PX
                             Maximum label length in pixels